ClementNerma/Peggy/README.md

 As you can guess, these increases linearly with the size of the inputs, which can lead to a time of multiple seconds if you parse tens of thousands of kilobytes.

-With the parser generator, we go down from 128 microseconds to only 15 (so 0.015 milliseconds), which is great!
+With the parser generator, we go down from 128 microseconds to only 6.5 (so 0.065 milliseconds).

 ## Elegant error reporting